wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The actual request object is sent with `sendWriteback()`, which is just a simple function that creates a new event object, computes the delivery time, initializes related fields, sends the request downwards by calling `forwardByAddress()`, and finally updates the block's timestamp.
-After sending the write back event object, if the cache is expecting an `ACK` for write backs (which is configured during `init()`), a write back entry is also inserted into the MSHR for the old address by calling `insertWriteback()`.
+After sending the write back event object, if the cache is expecting acknowledgements for write backs (which is configured during `init()`), a write back entry is also inserted into the MSHR for the old address by calling `insertWriteback()`.
 Note that the write back entry is always inserted as the front request of the old address.